dawkre/UNIT/README.md

 # UNIT

 A university project I developed with a friend.
 The goal of the project is to use two PTZF cameras to detect objects, triangulate their position and track them with high magnification and resolution.
+Video of the system in action can be found [here](https://youtu.be/GDLeBDEoyKg).

 This project uses OpenCV and pylon software as dependencies.
 It uses custom built hardware setup.